ferdium/ferdium-server/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the [Ferdi Code of Conduct](https://github.com/getferdi/ferdi/blob/develop/CODE_OF_CONDUCT.md).
+This project and everyone participating in it is governed by the [Ferdium Code of Conduct](https://github.com/ferdium/ferdium-app/blob/develop/CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [stefan@adlk.io](mailto:stefan@adlk.io).
+Please report unacceptable behavior to [help@ferdium.org](mailto:help@ferdium.org).

 ## What should I know before I get started?

-For the moment, Ferdi's development is a bit slow but all contributions are highly appreciated.
-[Check this issue for discussion](https://github.com/getferdi/ferdi/issues/956).
+For the moment, Ferdium's development is just getting started but all contributions (code, testing, bug-logging, feature-suggestions) are highly appreciated.

 ## How Can I Contribute?

-As a basic rule, before filing issues, feature requests or anything else.
-Take a look at the issues and check if this has not already been reported by another user.
+As a basic rule, before filing issues, feature requests or anything else, please take a look at the issues and check if this has not already been reported by another user.
 If so, engage in the already existing discussion.

 ## Setting up your Development machine